-Some sources suggest that the term may have originated from the expression “fire a gun” as in “discharge a gun.”
-However, legend has it that the term originated in the 1910s at the National Cash Register (NCR) Company.
+Some sources suggest the expression may have originated from the verb “to fire,” as in “to discharge a gun.”
+However, legend has it that the phrase originated in the 1910s at the National Cash Register (NCR) Company.

 NCR founder John Henry Patterson (1844—1922) is widely recognized as the pioneer of sales management and for developing formal methods for training and assessing salespersons.
-Nevertheless, Patterson, for all his genius, was quirky.
-He was obsessed with total control of everything around him.
-He imposed his personal values on employees.
+In spite of all his genius, Patterson was quirky.
+He sought total control of his surroundings, imposing his personal values on employees.
 As a food and fitness fanatic, he had employees weighed every six months.
-He often dismissed employees for trivial reasons just to break their self-confidence and recruited them back soon after.
+He often dismissed employees for trivial reasons just to deflate their self-confidence and, soon after, rehire them back.

-John Patterson’s employees and customers branded him abusive and confrontational.
+Patterson’s employees and customers branded him abusive and confrontational.
 Patterson once dismissed an executive by asking him to visit a customer.
-When the executive drove back to NCR headquarters, he observed his desk tossed out into the lawn.
-Right on time, his desk burst out into flames.
+When the executive drove back to NCR headquarters, he found his desk had been thrown out on the lawn.
+Right on time, his desk burst into flames.
 He was “fired.”

 Thomas Watson Sr. was “fired” by NCR

 Famously, NCR’s star sales executive Thomas Watson Sr. (1874–1956) met a similar fate.
 In 1914, Watson argued that NCR’s dominant product, mechanical cash registers, would soon go obsolete.
 He proposed that NCR develop electric cash registers.
 Patterson resisted the idea.
 He warned Watson not to overstep his boundaries and demanded that Watson focus on sales only and intrude into product innovation.
 Following an argument at a meeting, Patterson dismissed Watson.
 In a fit of rage, Patterson had workers carry Watson’s desk outside and had it lit on fire.
 Watson Sr. was thus “fired.”